-There is no way to tell if a fish is contaminated with ciguatoxin – it is completely odourless, tasteless, and it cannot be removed by any form of cooking.
+There is no way to tell if a fish is contaminated with ciguatoxin – it is completely odorless, tasteless, and it cannot be removed by any form of cooking.
 So, it’s important to know what fish can carry ciguatera and where in the world they can be found.

 For the most part, ciguatera poisoning is found in tropical and subtropical areas.
 As a result, tropical reel fishing could be viewed as the riskiest type of fishing when attempting to avoid ciguatera toxin.
-Anyone heading to the Caribbean Sea, Pacific Ocean or Indian Ocean should be mindful of this.
+Anyone heading to the Caribbean Sea, Pacific Ocean or the Indian Ocean should be mindful of this.

-As the source of ciguatoxin is concentrated to coral reefs, tropical and reef fish are the most susceptible species.
+As the source of ciguatoxin is concentrated in coral reefs, tropical and reef fish are the most susceptible species.
 However, large predator fish are also likely to be contaminated because they eat the smaller herbivorous fish that have been previously contaminated.

-Perhaps the most notorious of the affected species is the Great Barracuda and Red Bass, with the latter of these being a highly-sought snapper that loves to consume reef fish – the very type of fish that are most likely carrying the toxin!
+Perhaps the most notorious of the affected species are the Great Barracuda and Red Bass, with the latter of these being a highly-sought snapper that loves to consume reef fish – the very type of fish that are most likely carrying the toxin!